JWST's first view of the most vigorously star-forming cloud in the Galactic center -- Sagittarius B2: Discussion

 \subsubsection{Extended flocculence in Sgr B2 DS}

 We observe extended 25\microns emission in part of Sgr B2 DS.
 The emission is flocculent, with identifiable local peaks and missing patches as seen in Figure \ref{fig:fluff}.
-Parts of the emitting region are visible in F1280W and F770, however the emission is extremely faint and undistinguishable among other large-scale features.
-Interestingly, the region also emits \bra recombination line.
+Parts of the emitting region are visible in F1280W, F770\rr{, and \bra recombination line}, however the emission is extremely faint and undistinguishable among other large-scale features. \rr{This emission is not detected with neither SOFIA at 25 and 37\microns nor \textit{Spitzer} at 24\microns likely due to the combination sensitivity and resolution.}

 The patchy emission begins near the edge of the Sgr B2 DS region and extends for 30\arcsec, forming a circular shape.
-The right side of the region is dimmer, either due to lack of the underlying emission, or because of foreground material obscuring the emission.
+The top side of the region is dimmer, either due to lack of the underlying emission, or because of foreground material obscuring the emission.
 We do not know what drives this unique morphology.
 While the rough symmetry seen in Figure \ref{fig:fluff} (right) hints at a central feedback-driven mechanism, there is no obvious configuration that would produce such a flocculent morphology.